BigMurph619/Murphleague-All-Stars/README.md

 All Stars will earn the "Murphleague All Star" accolade on their player profiles and earn an additional opportunity to earn money for their respective charities.

-BigMurph is committing $50 to the All Star MVP's (the top point recepient) charity and tolkienpatel has committed $$$ to the winning team and $$$ to the runner-ups.
+BigMurph is committing $50 to the All Star MVP's (the top point recepient) charity and tolkienpatel has committed $30 to the winning team's MVP and $20 to the runner-up team's MVP respective charities.

 Teams will be divided into 6 via a snake selection (i.e. Team 1 - #1, Team 2 - #2, #3, Team 1 - #4, #5, etc.).
 Each team will feature a guest "Coach" to help support their team.